What Happened To Lou Diamond Phillips

 Comprehensive Overview

 Adding to the challenge was the issue of typecasting.
 Despite his efforts to break free from stereotypical roles, Phillips often found himself being offered roles that were limited by his ethnicity.
-This was a common problem for many actors of color in Hollywood, who were often relegated to playing characters that reinforced negative stereotypes.
+This leads to this was a common problem for many actors of color in Hollywood, who were often relegated to playing characters that reinforced negative stereotypes.
 While Phillips continued to fight against these limitations, it undoubtedly impacted the types of roles he was able to secure.

 Trends and Latest Developments